Mahsalo/Cell-Detection-Deep-Learning/README.md

 In the recent modification we have used a 5 layer deep convolutional neural network to have automatic feature engineering.
 This architecture achieved 90% test accurcay and 99% training accuracy.
 We have used the l1-regularizer in order to penalize the weights and overcome the overfitting.

+I have taken over 60 images of 10 different iron-deficient blood slides myself by using Olympus CH40RF200 microscope equipped with a Sony Full HD 1080 digital camera with an effective magnification of 100.
+The blood samples are taken from the Department of Medical Sciences of University of Isfahan, Iran and Sayed-Al-Shohada Hospital located at Isfahan, Iran.

+My relevant paper is: